 Who is Tammy Pirmann?

-I am the K-12 Coordinator of Computer Science at the Schoool District of Springfield Township and the high school teacher for computer science.
+I am the K-12 Coordinator of Computer Science and Business at the Schoool District of Springfield Township and the high school teacher for computer science.
 I have developed and teach quite a few classes:

 - Quest 9: Future Studies (robotics, CS, and Sci Fi)